Kenya's Mary Keitany And Lelisa Desisa Of Ethiopia Win New York City Marathon

 In the wheelchair division, Daniel Romanchuk became the first American to win the men's race, finishing in 1:36:21.
 Switzerland's Marcel Hug trailed about one second behind Romanchuk, followed by David Weir of Britain, to round out the top three.

 Manuela Schar of Switzerland won the women's wheelchair division for the second time, at 1:50:27.
-American Tatyana McFadden finished as runner-up at 1:50:48 and Lihong Zou of China came in third.
+Tatyana McFadden of the U.S. finished as runner-up at 1:50:48 and Lihong Zou of China came in third.